megacamelus/camel-upstream-info/camel-documentation/camel-aws2-sns.md

 This is clear with an example.

-Suppose you created an SNS FIFO Topic called Order.fifo and an SQS Queue called QueueSub.fifo.
+Suppose you created an SNS FIFO Topic called `Order.fifo` and an SQS Queue called `QueueSub.fifo`.

-In the access Policy of the QueueSub.fifo you should submit something like this
+In the access Policy of the `QueueSub.fifo` you should submit something like this

     {